chatox/data-mining-course/upf/upf-online-exams.md

 Ensure your mobile is positioned it **to show the space of the table where you will be solving the exam, the laptop screen, and you**.
 You must keep, at all times, the video conference on the phone with a correct camera position.

+### Attendance will be taken

+You will be asked to show your ID to the camera at the beginning or at some point during the exam, to take attendance.

 ## During the exam

 ### Open the exam